Yicong-Huang/TwiSpider/README.md

 `pip install -r requirements.txt`

 # Quick Start

+1. Fill in configs.
+Make a copy from `.template` files.
+For example, copy a file from `twitter.ini.template` and name it as `twitter.ini`, fill your api information inside.

-edit `src/keywords.txt` for monitored keywords, one at a line.
+2. Edit `src/keywords.txt` for monitored keywords, one at a line.
 Space means boolean AND. `hpv vaccine` will monitor tweets that  both contain `hpv` and `vaccine`

-`python3 src/main.py`
+3. Run with `python3 src/main.py`